 Sena-NCP-Cong plea in SC seeks quashing of Guv's decision to swear-in Fadnavis as CM; hearing on Sunday

-The Shiv Sena-NCP-Congress combine on Saturday night filed a petition in the Supreme Court seeking quashing of the Maharashtra governor's decision to swear-in BJP's Devendra Fadnavis as chief minister and demanded an immediate floor test to avoid "further horse trading".
-The apex court will hear the plea on Sunday at 11:30 am.
+The Shiv Sena-NCP-Congress combine on Saturday night filed a petition in the Supreme Court seeking quashing of the Maharashtra government's decision to swear-in BJP's Devendra Fadnavis as chief minister and demanded an immediate floor test to avoid "further horse-trading".
+A bench of justices N V Ramana, Ashok Bhushan, and Sanjiv Khanna will hear the plea on Sunday at 11:30 am.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)